-The medical data suggests that patients with mild acne may benefit from speaking with their dermatologist about adapalene 0.1%, while patients with moderate-to-severe acne may benefit most from speaking to their dermatologist adapalene 0.3% or tretinoin 0.05% which are more effective but also more likely to cause side effects.
+This data suggests that patients with mild acne may benefit from speaking with their dermatologist about adapalene 0.1%, while patients with moderate-to-severe acne may benefit most from speaking to their dermatologist about adapalene 0.3% or tretinoin 0.05% which are more effective but also more likely to cause side effects.

-Adapalene has been reviewed 499 times on Drugs.com at the time of writing this article.
-This website is a resource for patients to publish reviews of their prescription medications.
+Adapalene has been reviewed 499 times on Drugs.com at the time of updating this article.
+This website allows patients to publish personal reviews and ratings of pharmaceutical medication.

-The average rating of adapalene is currently 6.3/10.
+The average rating of adapalene gel is currently 6.3/10.

-The top positive review of adapalene is written by an anonymous user who claims the gel treated their acne successfully over time:
+The top positive review is written by an anonymous user who claims the gel treated their acne successfully over time:

 “Of course, the purge did happen, and improvement wasn't linear (It would get better and then worse and then better and then way worse) but eventually it got good and stayed that way.
 It took around 4 months though for it to be consistently good, SO STICK TO IT.
 That's the only advice I have.
 JUST STICK TO IT AND DON'T GIVE UP, and it will work wonders.”

-The top negative review of adapalene is published by a user named “YI” who gave the drug a 1/10 rating and claims the drug actually increased their acne:
+The top negative review is published by a user named “YI” who gave the drug a 1/10 rating and claims the drug actually increased their acne: